Star-product Description of Quantization in Second-class Constraint Systems: Projection Operator Method of Constraint System

-Then, the available formulas of the projections of commutators and symmetrized products including $\Zp$ are obtained, which we shall present in Appendix A. \\ \ts{12pt}Through the operation of $\Phat$, now, the initial unconstraint system $(\calC,H(\calC),T_{\alpha}(\calC))$ is projected on to the constraint system $(\calC^*,H^*(\calC^*),T_{\alpha}(\calC^*))$ as follows:
+\vs{3pt}\\ \vs{3pt}\\ Then, the available formulas for the projections of commutators and symmetrized products including $\Zp$ are obtained, which we shall present in Appendix A. \\ \ts{12pt}Through the operation of $\Phat$, now, the initial unconstraint system $(\calC,H(\calC),T_{\alpha}(\calC))$ is projected on to the constraint system $(\calC^*,H^*(\calC^*),T_{\alpha}(\calC^*))$ as follows:

 and the operator $O\in \calC$ is transformed to $O^*=\Phat O\in \calC^*$, where